 where“+” and “—” correspond to 5 — 180° and 5 — 0° respectively, KUDAA characterizes defect couple-ultrasound interaction and depends on properties defects as well as crystal matrix.
 It is taken into account in Eq.
 (15), that Ud, <^US OC V^us-

-Before analysing, it is worth keeping in mind, that CLDR current flows locally in the locations of extended defects.41,58 On the other hand, dislocations are often situated in the SCR region perpendicularly to p—n junction plane and investigated samples are not exception (see Section IIIC).
-If CDLR in the dislocation locations is assumed, then dislocations with edge component would influence on pair spatial orientation.
-Thus axis of donor- acceptor pair with (AQd • AQd > 0) should be predominantly situated parallel to a dislocation line, whereas pair of coupled defects with (AQd • AQd < 0) should be normal.
-As AW displacement is parallel to the p — n junction plane, the most excited curiosity variants are following:
+It is worth keeping in mind, that CLDR current flows locally in the locations of extended defects.41,58 On the other hand, dislocations are often situated in the SCR region perpendicularly to p—n junction plane and investigated samples are not exception (see Section IIIC).
+If CDLR in the dislocation locations is assumed, then dislocations with edge component would affect the pair spatial orientation.
+Thus axis of donor- acceptor pair with (AQd • AQd > 0) should be predominantly parallel to dislocation line, whereas the axis of the pair of coupled defects with (AQd • AQd < 0) should make a right angle with it.
+As AW displacement is parallel to the p — n junction plane, the cases of most exciting interest are following:

 5 — 0°, f — 90° (AQd • AQd > 0 case);